 When reporting not comprehended IEs/IE groups marked with "Reject IE" or "Ignore IE and Notify Sender" using the Error Indication procedure, the Procedure Code IE, the Triggering Message IE, Procedure Criticality IE, and the Information Element Criticality Diagnostics IE shall be included in the Criticality Diagnostics IE for each reported IE/IE group.

+In the definitions above and only for NGAP entity, in case transparent containers are used to relay information between a sender and a receiver through a 3rd intermediate node, these containers shall be considered as the message initiating a procedure and the message normally used to report unsuccessful outcome of the procedure.